adikabintang/kolor-di-dinding/system_design/system_design_basics.md

 -  JWT does not seem to have problems with load balancers.

-# Caching
+## Caching

 Some cache tools: redis, memcached

 Use case example:

-Cache `SELECT * FROM user WHERE id=5234` to redis.
+Cache `SELECT * FROM user WHERE id=5234` to redis (think like this: the query is the key and the result in the value in a hash table).
 The server will look at the redis first.
 If it does not exist, then it goes to the real DB.
 Redis placed the cache in RAM and it is a key-value store.
 So it is much faster than looking up at MySQL put in the HDD.

 Cache replacement policy [[wikipedia]](https://en.wikipedia.org/wiki/Cache_replacement_policies):